 Solution:

-• Lawn aeration is the best way to relieve soil compaction.
-A professional will use piston-driven aerators with tines that effectively move up and down.
+- Aeration: Lawn aeration is the best way to relieve soil compaction.
+A professional will use a core aerator with tines that effectively move up and down.
+Some lawn care pros offer liquid aeration instead of core aeration.
+There is a difference.

-• Overseed after aeration to fill any bare or dull spots in the yard and promote healthier growth.
-To do it the right way, check out the 4 steps to overseed a lawn at Lawn Love.
+- Overseed: Overseed after aeration to fill any bare or dull spots in the yard and promote healthier growth.

 A “sedge” is a tricky weed.
 It’s not grass or a broadleaf weed.
 It features a triangle-shaped stem, unlike round grass-like stems, that you can feel if you pull the base up with your fingers.
 It is shiny, bright and greenish-yellow with erect stems that grow fast.
 Yellow nutsedge reproduces by underground tubers and produces golden seedheads.